jeffreyfei/classnotes-f2018/cs-343/finals-summary-notes.md

   - Executed when future becomes available, blocks otherwise
   - Functions similarly to `_Accept()`
   - Can be used in conjunction with `or`, `_Else{}`, `_When()`, `and`

+## Optimization

+#### General Forms for Optimization

+- **Reordering** - data and code are reordered increase performance in certain contexts
+- **Eliding** - removal of unnecessary data, data accesses, and computation
+- **Replication** - processors, memory, data, code are duplicate because of limitation in processing and communication speed

+- Optimized program must be _isomorphic_ to original => produce same result for fixed input

+### Sequential Optimization

+1. Reorder disjoint (independent) operations
+2. Elide unnecessary operations
+3. Execute in parallel if multiple functional units

+### Memory Hierarchy

+#### Caching

+- Move data from memory to registers for as long as possible and back to memory
+- Compilers try to keep highly accessed data in registers
+- Use hardware cache to stage data without pushing to memory and allow sharing of data among programs

+- **Cache line** - the size of the block that cache can load data (64/128/256)

+#### Cache Coherence
+- **Cache coherence** - hardware protocol ensuring update of duplicate data
+  - Since variable data can be replicated in a large number of locations

+- **Cache consistency** - addresses when processor sees update => bidirectional synchronization
+  - **Eager data consistency** - data changes appear instantaneous by waiting for acknowledge from all cores
+  - **Lazy data consistency** - reader to see own write before acknowledgement

+- **Cache thrashing** - excessive cache updates caused by continually read/write the same memory locations
+- **False sharing** - when thrashing occur inadvertently due to multiple variables using the same cache line

+### Concurrent Optimizations

+- Sequential sections accessing private variables can be optimized normally but not across concurrent boundaries

+#### Disjoint Reordering

+- Orders of operations that are disjoint can be altered
+- Compilers uses the technique to break mutual exclusion
+  - e.g. Move lock entry/exit after/before critical section because entry/exit variables not used in critical section

+#### Eliding

+- Elide reads by replicating value into register
+- Variable logically disappears for duration in register
+  - Since reading directly from register is more efficient

+#### Replication

+Processor Execution Steps:

+1. Internal pool of instructions taken from program order
+2. Begin simultaneous execution of instructions with inputs
+3. Collect results from finished instructions
+4. Feed results back into instruction pool as inputs
+5. Instructions with independent input execute out of order

+- **Double-check locking** - check the same condition before and after acquiring the lock

+### Optimization Problems

+- Locks effect efficiency
+  - Locks define the sequential/concurrent boundaries
+  - Boundaries must preclude optimizations that affect concurrency

+- **Race free** - when synchronization and mutual exclusion preclude races

+- Two approaches
+  - **Adhoc** - manually augments all data races with pragmas to restrict compiler/hardware optimizations
+    - Not portable but often optimal
+  - **Formal** - language has memory model and mechanisms to abstractly define races in program
+    - Portable but often suboptimal

+- `volatile` qualifier in C/C++
+  - Force variable loads and stores to registers (At sequence points)